-For your convenience, on the bottom side of your Ultrameter II is a brief set of instructions.
-A waterproof pocket sized card with abbreviated instructions is also included with the instrument.
+For your convenience, a brief set of instructions is provided on the bottom side of your Ultrameter II.
+A waterproof pocket-sized card with abbreviated instructions is also included with the instrument.

-Special note Conductivity, resistivity, and TDS require mathematical correction to 25°C values (ref.
+Special note ...
+Conductivity, resistivity, and TDS require mathematical correction to 25°C values (ref.
 Temperature Compensation, pg.
 37).
 On the left of the Ultrameter II's liquid crystal display is shown an indicator of the salt solution characteristic used to model temperature compensation of conductivity and its TDS conversion.
-The indicator may be KCl, NaCl, 442TM or USER.
+The indicator may be KCl, NaCl, 442TM or User.
 Selection affects the temperature correction of conductivity, and the calculation of TDS from compensated conductivity (ref.
 Conductivity Conversion to Total Dissolved Solids (TDS), pg.
 40).
 The selection can affect the reported conductivity of hot or cold solutions, and will change the reported TDS of a solution.
-Generally, using KCl for conductivity, NaCl for resistivity, and 442 (Natural Water characteristic) for TDS will reflect present industry practice for standardization.
+Generally, using KCI for conductivity, NaCI for resistivity, and 442 (Natural Water characteristic) for TDS will reflect present industry practice for standardization.
 This is how your instrument, as shipped from the factory, is set to operate.
 For use in sea water desalination for example, both the conductivity and TDS may easily be changed to NaCl.
+1

-FEATURES and SPECIFICATIONS II.
+II.
+FEATURES and SPECIFICATIONS